Irfan Najeeb: Tampines Rovers

 In January 2018, Irfan joined Tampines Rovers for the inaugural 2018 Singapore Premier League season.
 He make his debut on 31 March playing the full match against Albirex Niigata (S).
 On 2 May, he scored his first professional goal scoring the only goal in the match in a 1–0 win over Balestier Khalsa.

 On 6 January 2021, Irfan was registered for the 2021 Singapore Premier League season.
 On 28 June 2021, Irfan make his AFC Champions League debut coming on as a substitute against Chiangrai United.
 4 days later on 1 July 2023, he played the full match against Jeonbuk Hyundai Motors.

 On 17 May 2024, Irfan make his 100th appearance for the club in the Eastern Derby against Geylang International.
 On 30 June, he scored a brace in a 5–1 thrashing win over Hougang United.

 Young Lions (loan)

 In January 2019, Irfan moved to Young Lions on loan to get more game time.
-In 2020, he rarely play for the club as he was going through National Service.
+In 2020, he rarely played for the club as he was going through National Service.